Russia needs to go green faster than its permafrost thaws

 Unfortunately, the alarm isn’t ringing yet in the Kremlin.
 President Vladimir Putin, whose power base relies on hydrocarbons, has vacillated on global warming over the years.
 He has moved on from outright scepticism, but he remains intrigued by the potential profit from a thawing Arctic and unpersuaded by climate-change prevention measures that would carry heavy short-term costs...

-Would you like to comment on this article or view other readers' comments?
+Would you like to comment on this article?

-Register (it's quick and free) or sign in now.
+Sign up (it's quick and free) or sign in now.

 Please read our Comment Policy before commenting.